jnv/pocket-archive/README.md

 ### Consumer key

-To access Pocket's API you can use any consumer key issued by Pocket.
+To access Pocket's API you can use a consumer key issued by Pocket.

 The official (but untested) way is to [create a new application](https://getpocket.com/developer/apps/new) with "Retrieve" permission and platform set to "Desktop (other)".